-PETA Wants to Build 5-Foot Roadside Tombstone For Lobsters Killed In Maine Car Crash But Officials Say No
+PETA Wants To Build 5-Foot Roadside Tombstone For Lobsters Killed In Maine Car Crash But Officials Say No

-Police told the Portland Press Herald that 7,000 pounds of live lobster was destroyed and that more than 4,500 lobsters died.
-PETA, the extreme animal rights activist group, then petitioned the Maine Department of Transportation to erect a memorial to commemorate the lives of the lobsters lost at the crash site.
+Police told the Portland Press Herald that 7,000 pounds of live lobster were destroyed and that more than 4,500 lobsters died.
+PETA, the animal rights activist group, then petitioned the Maine Department of Transportation to erect a memorial to commemorate the lives of the lobsters lost at the crash site.

 “Scientists have confirmed that lobsters have sophisticated nervous systems, and because crustaceans don’t enter a state of shock when injured, they feel every moment of their slow, painful death – whether from being torn limb from limb on the road or at the slaughterhouse or when they’re boiled alive in pots,” wrote PETA Director Danielle Katz in an open letter to the Maine Department of Transportation.